gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 The young man scrambles out of the water.
 The Karabandi splashes back to the edge.
-The thing in the pool screams again and stretches out a tentacle and grabbed hold of his boot---
+The thing in the pool screams again and stretches out a tentacle and grabbed hold of his boot—

----and there is a flash like the first edge of the sun coming over the horizon at dawn and the scent of young grass brushed its fingers across the hairs on my arms and whatever was in the boots wakes up and sings, it *sings*, love and remembrance and joy so much joy I am a leaf and it is a storm it is home home
+—and there is a flash like the first edge of the sun coming over the horizon at dawn and the scent of young grass brushed its fingers across the hairs on my arms and whatever was in the boots wakes up and sings, it *sings*, love and remembrance and joy so much joy I am a leaf and it is a storm it is home home